- CARPET BEETLE BIOLOGY

 The above guidelines are general and apply to most situations.
 If you have a unique problem which may need some further preparation, be sure to call for suggestions.

-Now that you have vacuumed and allowed for access to furniture and closets, you are ready to treat.
-Treatment is done with one of our SPRAYERS.
+Treatments will generally be done with one of our SPRAYERS.
 Be sure to use one which has a nozzle that sprays in a flat fan.
 This means it comes out much like the way a paint brush applies paint – in a pattern which is uniform and constant.
 Nozzles which spray inconsistently will not allow the product to be uniformly distributed over surfaces.
 This will lead to areas not properly treated which will let the carpet beetles live.
 Our private label sprayer comes with the exact tip needed to do the job correctly so before you do anything, make sure you have a good sprayer for the job or get one of ours.

 Watch this short video to see what a “fan pattern” looks like.